agnee008/daily_dsa_python/README.md

 - `best_time_to_buy_and_sell_stock.py`: Solution for the "Best Time to Buy and Sell Stock" problem (lc).
 Uses dynamic programming to track the minimum price and maximum profit.
 - `binary_search.py`: Implementation of the binary search algorithm.
 Efficiently searches for an element in a sorted array.
+- `candies.py`: Distributing candies to children.
+Solves the problem using a greedy approach.
+- `coin_change.py`: Solution for the "Coin Change" problem (lc).
+Uses dynamic programming to find the minimum number of coins needed to make up a given amount.
 - `combination_sum.py`: Solution for the "Combination Sum" problem (lc).
 Uses backtracking to find all unique combinations that add up to a target sum.
 - `container_with_max_water_leetcode_11.py`: Solution for the "Container With Most Water" problem (lc).
 Uses a two-pointer technique to find the maximum area.
 - `contains_duplicate_leetcode_217.py`: Solution for the "Contains Duplicate" problem (lc).
 Uses a hash set to check for duplicates in linear time.
+- `convert_array_to_zigzag.py`: Converting array to zigzag fashion.
+Uses a single scan to swap elements and achieve the zigzag pattern.
+- `daily_temperatures.py`: Solving the "Daily Temperatures" problem (lc).
+Uses a stack to find the number of days until a warmer temperature.
+- `hopping_game.py`: Solving the "Hopping Game" problem.
+Uses dynamic programming to determine if you can reach the last index.
+- `intersection_of_two_arrays.py`: Finding the intersection of two arrays (lc).
+Uses hash sets to find common elements.
+- `jump_game.py`: Solution for the "Jump Game" problem (lc).
+Uses greedy or dynamic programming to determine if you can reach the last index.
 - `longest_consecutive_sequence_leetcode_128.py`: Solution for the "Longest Consecutive Sequence" problem (lc).
 Uses a hash set to find the longest sequence in linear time.
 - `merge_sorted_list.py`: Merging two sorted lists.
 Uses two pointers to merge the lists in linear time.
 - `missing_number_(all).py`: Solutions for finding the missing number in a sequence.
 Implements various methods including sum formula and XOR.